freeCodeCamp/freeCodeCamp/client/src/pages/learn/front-end-development/lab-random-background-color-changer/index.md

 ## Introduction to the Build a Random Background Color Changer

-For this lab, you will create a random background color changer.
+For this lab, you will debug a random background color changer and fix the errors to make it work properly.